42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Add link to the video

-Add a new link to the video.
+Add link to the video

 ### Example